 7 tips to help you plan your practice

 - Plan each day the evening before.
-If you know what you are doing, you’re less likely get ‘de-railed’ by other people’s demands and priorities.
+If you know what you are doing, you’re less likely to get ‘derailed’ by other people’s demands and priorities.
 Block out time for different types of work.

 - Start a bullet journal.
-Use it for all plans, notes and reflections.
+Use it for all plans, notes, and reflections.
 You can do this very simply.
-No special tools or drawing skills needed!
+No special tools or drawing skills are needed!
 See the end of this post for my favourite resources.